 - How to support interworking between 6GS and 4G/5G NTN/satellite access that use EPS/5GS.

 NOTE n: Interworking with 2G/3G are not considered in this study.
+Interworking between 6GS and 5GS is assumed to work even if the UE has previously registered in 2G, 3G or 4G.

 NOTE n: The detailed migration study scope will be coordinated and aligned with RAN